-ECT also builds skills in children through its yearly camps, classes, and residencies – the largest theater arts education program in Chicago, serving over 62,000 students to date and 200 schools annually.
+ECT also builds skills in children through its yearly camps, classes, and residencies – the largest theater arts education program in Chicago, serving over 64,000 students to date and an average of 200 schools annually.

 - 50,000+ children and their grown-ups at weekend performances

 - 30,000+ students and teachers receive reduced-price tickets

 - 7,000+ students receive free tickets through ECT’s One Fund program